Arthritis and Mental Health

 How Mental Health Affects Arthritis

 Rates of depression and anxiety in people with arthritis-related diseases vary depending on the population, the size of the study, and the measurement tools used.
-But data shows that the rates can be between two- and ten-times greater than the rates of the general population, depending on the type of arthritis.
+But data shows that the rates can be between two and 10 times greater than the rates in the general population, depending on the type of arthritis.

 Studies also show that anxiety and depression can lower your pain threshold.
 And then the chronic pain aggravates your anxiety and depression.
 Furthermore, people with arthritis and depression tend to have more functional limitations, are less likely to adhere to their treatment regimens, and have increased odds of developing other health problems.
 The vicious cycle of pain, poor health and negative mood can significantly change the course and management of your arthritis.